ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial2-van-hove-function/README.md

 Similarly to the distinct-part, the self-part of the van Hove function is spherically averaged and is divided by $n_0$.
 We can see from the above plots the distributions of the atoms from its initial position at 10, 20 and 30 time steps from $t=0$.
-At greater times we see the van Hove function become wider corresponding to the atoms bring found at greater distances from it original position as it diffuses across the system.
+At greater times we see the van Hove function becomes wider, corresponding to the atom being found at greater distances from it original position as it diffuses across the system.

 **Question 3**: What does the self-part of the van Hove function become as